jobsort/jobsort/README.md

 # Jobsort

-[Jobsort](https://jobsort.com) is a fast job search engine built by developers for developers.
-JobSort crawls the Internet for new jobs every day to create its jobs database.
-JobSort is powered by a custom filtering language called JobSort Query Language (JSQL) that enables deep searching.
+[Jobsort](https://jobsort.com) is a fast job search engine for developers, by developers.
+Jobsort is powered by a domain-specific language called JobSort Query Language (JSQL) which allows for deep job searching.
+The database of jobs is updated every few days.

 Thanks to those who have given words of advice over the past months to guide future development.
-If you're curious, the name "JobSort" derives from the well-known sorting algorithm "QuickSort."
+The name Jobsort comes from the well-known sorting algorithm Quicksort.

-## Features

-*   The database has more than 20 000 jobs that are constantly refreshed.
-*   The flexible **JobSort Query Language (JSQL)** enables deep searching inside the big database.
-It'll almost feel like coding when you're searching.
-*   Negative filtering!
-*   **"Job health-checks"** test if each job is still available as you scroll through the results.
-If the job is dead, it gets stricken through so you don't land on a 404 page.

 ### JobSort Query Language